-In accordance with the Code of Practice, deferred charges are regarded as revenue expenditure for capital accounting purposes and are charged to the Services section of the Consolidated Revenue Account, with their financing being credited as an Appropriation.
+In accordance with the Code of Practice, deferred charges are regarded as revenue expenditure for capital accounting purposes and are charged to the Services section of the Income and Expenditure Account.
 It is the Authority's policy to charge this expenditure to the revenue account in the year it is incurred.